danbroz/Drop-Out-Prediction/README.md

 # Drop-Out-Prediction

 Install requirements:
-'pip install requirements.txt
+'''pip install requirements.txt

 Load the data from CSV format to a Cassandra database:
-'python loadData.py
+'''python loadData.py

 Train each model:
-'python <model name>.py
+'''python <model name>.py

 Load a new student data in CSV format called new_student_data.csv

 Predict if a student is at risk of dropping out via any of the 12 models:
-'python main.py
+'''python main.py